Jung Jae Il is a Korean music director (Okja, Parasite, Squid Game), composer, and an all-rounded artist.

 An Experimental Musician

 He might be associated as a pianist because of his more public appearances, but Jung Jae Il can play more than the piano.
-He is also adept on the guitar, bass, drums, and even experiments on the musical saw.
+He is also adept on the guitar, bass, and drums.

 When asked what his favourite instrument is, he answered that it’s the human voice.
 And true to being an all-rounded musician, Jung Jae Il sings as well.
 While he stays humble about his singing talents, his voice has a unique colour to it that is free of unnecessary techniques and pleasant to listen to, be it in Korean or English songs.

-Listen to a short clip of him on the guitar singing John Mayer’s ‘Daughters’:
+Listen to a short clip here of him on the guitar singing John Mayer’s ‘Daughters.’